peterdillon/Grunt-PostCSS-Boilerplate/README.md

 ## Demo

-The "css/*.css" files have CSS rules that trigger the different plugins.
+The "css/*.css" files have some comments and CSS rules that trigger the different plugins.